 ANY LOSS ALERT: ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Sphere 3D Corp.
 Investors to Inquire About Securities Class Action Investigation – ANY

-/EIN News/ -- NEW YORK, April 29, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Sphere 3D Corp.
-(NASDAQ: ANY) resulting from allegations that Sphere 3D may have issued materially misleading business information to the investing public.
+NEW YORK, April 29, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Sphere 3D Corp.
+ANY resulting from allegations that Sphere 3D may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Sphere 3D securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.